isomerpages/nparks-juronglake/_visit-us/Book a Garden Cruiser.md

 </tr>
 </tbody>
 </table>
 <p><em>Cruiser bookings should be made at least 1 month in advance.
-Fees are charged on an hourly basis.</em>
+Fees are charged on an hourly basis.
+Prices are inclusive of GST.  </em>
 </p>
 <p><em>In the event of inclement weather, cruiser services will be temporarily suspended as a safety precaution.</em>
 </p>